Right Back Where We Started From: Soundtrack appearances

 "Right Back Where We Started From" was prominently featured in the 1977 film Slap Shot, during the scenes where the Charlestown Chiefs hockey team are traveling on their bus, and during the end credits.
 The VHS release of Slap Shot replaced "Right Back Where We Started From", and all other songs featured in the film, with stock music due to licensing issues.
 When Slap Shot was released on DVD in 2002, the original songs were restored.
 In the premiere episode of the HBO series 24/7, which focused on the 2011 NHL Winter Classic, "Right Back Where We Started From" was played over footage of the Pittsburgh Penguins traveling to the game, as an homage to Slap Shot.
-As a similar homage, the song is played after home wins by both the New York Islanders and the Toronto Maple Leafs, while the New York Rangers played the song in their locker room after home wins during the 2013-14 season.
+As a similar homage, the song is played after home wins by the New York Islanders, the Toronto Maple Leafs and the Sheffield Steelers, while the New York Rangers played the song in their locker room after home wins during the 2013-14 season.
 TD Garden organist Ron Poster occasionally plays the song during Boston Bruins games, and The Hanson Brothers (who were named after a group of characters in Slap Shot) recorded a punk rock version of the song for the soundtrack of Slap Shot 3: The Junior League, under the title "Get it Right Back".

-Other film appearances include The World Is Full of Married Men, Slums of Beverly Hills, Whatever Happened to Harold Smith?, Starsky and Hutch, Yours, Mine and Ours, The Family Stone, College Road Trip, An Extremely Goofy Movie (covered by Cleopatra), Shrek Forever After and Parental Guidance.
-It also appears in the second season premiere of the Netflix series The Umbrella Academy.

-The Walt Disney Company used the song as part of their D-TV music video series.
-The music video featured clips from the Disney cartoons Hold That Pose and Donald's Camera.
+The song is also featured in the 2004 action comedy film Starsky & Hutch, during a scene where Ben Stiller's Starsky and Owen Wilson's Hutch are going clubbing to a disco with two eye-witness cheerleaders.

 Sinitta version

-A 1989 remake of "Right Back Where We Started From" was released by American-born British pop/R&B singer Sinitta and included on her second album, Wicked (1989).
-It was released as the album's second single in June 1989, reaching number two in New Zealand, number four in the UK, number five in Ireland, number seven in Australia and Finland, number 12 in Denmark, number 25 in West Germany and number 17 in Spain.
-Sinitta's "Right Back Where We Started From" also reached number 48 in the Netherlands and became the singer's only charting single in her native US reaching number 84 on Billboard's Hot 100 and number 48 on the magazine's Hot Dance Chart (Maxi-single sales).
-It was certified silver by the BPI.
+A 1989 cover version of "Right Back Where We Started From" was released by British-American pop/R&B singer Sinitta and included on her second album, Wicked (1989).
+It was released as the album's second single in June 1989 by Fanfare Records and met with success, attaining the top 20 in many countries, including the UK where it reached number four.
+Later, "Right Back Where We Started From" served as the title cut for a Sinitta retrospective released in 2009.